Melinysh/melinysh.github.io/_posts/2015-07-27-wwdc-2015-experience.md

 - Get your friends to test your app and get their feedback
 - Take a look at the [GitHub page](https://github.com/wwdc/2015) of past WWDC app submissions

 There are two points I want to make really clear.
-The first: use new technologies.
+The first is use new technologies.
 If you don't take advantage of newer tech, especially autolayout, the more outdated your app will seem.
 This doesn't mean you have to have a Watch app, extensions, insane UI dynamics, tons of integration with Kits, but be sensible about following development trends.
 Secondly, make sure your app runs nicely on both iPad and iPhone.
 There are so many universal apps on the App Store that it is something we should expect from all apps.
 I was told by an Apple executive who judged some of the applications that an app that didn't use autolayout and/or didn't support both iPad and iPhone was basically disregarded.
 You need to put the effort in.

 ### Tips for scholarship winners
 - Congrats!
 Don't tire yourself out in the first few days